MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 Arrows in the diagram run from a referenced round toward the later round that includes the reference.
 Consensus finalizes snapshots independently, while these edges record causal graph progress and give synchronization a compact way to compare histories.

+The graph is directed because every reference has a source and target, and it remains acyclic because a new round can reference only rounds that are already finalized while external link positions never move backward.
+Rounds do not receive a separate consensus vote: their integrity comes from deterministic hashing of quorum-certified snapshots and from later certified snapshots committing the round references.

 ### 5.4 Topological order is a storage cursor

 After a snapshot is verified and accepted, each node increments a local topological sequence and writes the snapshot at that position.
 This order supports pagination, statistics, and graph synchronization.
 It is intentionally excluded from $H_{snap}$ and from the collective signature.